Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Guess what?

-Almost all of them studied through the on-campus classroom environment, either in any University or any Institute.
-The bitter truth is online courses are not practical.
+Almost all of them studied in an on-campus classroom, either in a University or an Institute.
+The bitter truth is that online courses are not practical.

 It can be frustrating, but it’s important not to get discouraged.